manyas15/Infosys---Stationary-Website/README.md

 3. Open the frontend directly (alternative)
 - The frontend is static — you can open `frontend/index.html` directly in a browser, but some pages expect the API to be at `http://localhost:4000`.
 For full functionality serve the frontend via the backend (recommended).

+4. Using Stock In/Out
+- Login, open `home.html`, and click "Stock In / Out" to record transactions and view history.

 ## Environment variables

 The server reads optional environment variables: